fo76utils/fo76utils/README.md

 Simple command line utilities for extracting data from Elder Scrolls and Fallout game files, from Oblivion to Fallout 76.

 * baunpack - list the contents of, or extract from .BA2 or .BSA archives.
-* bcdecode - convert BC1 to BC5 block compressed DDS textures to headerless RGBA image data.
+* bcdecode - convert BC1 to BC5 block compressed DDS textures to uncompressed RGBA image data in raw or DDS format.
 * btddump - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, ground cover, or terrain color.
+* cubeview - view a cube map from archive files.
+Does not work correctly with games older than Fallout 4.
 * esmdump - list records from .ESM files in text or TSV format.
 * esmview - interactive version of esmdump.
 * findwater - create a height map of water bodies, optionally using .NIF meshes for Skyrim and newer games.
 * fo4land - extract landscape data from Oblivion, Fallout 3, Skyrim, and Fallout 4.
 * landtxt - create an RGB land texture from the output of btddump (formats 2, 4, 6, and 8) or fo4land (formats 2, 4, and 5), or directly from terrain data in ESM/BTD file(s), using a set of DDS texture files.
 * markers - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
-* nif\_info - list data from a set of .NIF files in .BA2 or .BSA archives.
+* nif\_info - list data from a set of .NIF files in .BA2 or .BSA archives, or render the model to a DDS file, or display it (nif\_view on Windows).
 * render - render a world, cell, or object from ESM file(s), terrain data, and archives.
 * terrain - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, findwater, or fo4land.
 Includes 2D and isometric mode.